milangupta4/milangupta4.github.io/_posts/2024-05-07-tarsar-marsar-trek-boots-crampons.md

 ### Day 6 - Lidderwat to Aru valley

-Early walk back - the mountains were looking gorgeous with their new snow cover, and I thought that the overall place had a vibe of freshness that inevitably comes with rains.
+Early walk back - the mountains were looking gorgeous with their new snow cover, and I thought that the overall place had a vibe of freshness that always comes after heavy rains.

 ## Some observations on Kashmir

 **Lakes in Kashmir** - the flattish nature of the mountains - the altitude gain is much more gradual as you move along rivers, and the larger number of streams, means that lakes form.

-**Trekking is more approachable** - If you're coming from anywhere other than North India.
+**Kashmir treks are super-approachable** - If you're coming from anywhere other than North India.
 This is because Srinagar is super approachable with a direct flight from most metros.

+**Kashmir continues to be tourist-friendly** - There most certainly is a strong armed forces presence.
+However, the people are extremely warm and friendly.